The Pulley Splint: A Review of the Swiss and American Products

 Dr. Andreas Schweizer is considered to be one of the top pulley specialists in the world.
 He developed a “pulley ring” which helps keep bowstringing to a minimum by compressing the tendon toward the bone.
 This effect takes strain off the pulley while scar tissue forms.
 Dr. Schweizer’s 2016 study on 47 climbers with single pulley ruptures had very positive results both for the bone-to-tendon distance and return to previous climbing grade.

 By placing the pulley ring at the edge of the pulley but before the appropriate joint, bowstringing was reduced by 50% and 40% in the A2 and A4 pulleys respectively.
 The pulley ring has openings on either side in order to avoid compressing “neuro-vascular bundles”, which are needed for circulation.
-Because he’s a doctor, Andi’s brace is for rehabilitation, not prevention.
+Because he’s a doctor, Andi’s splint is for rehabilitation, not prevention.
 However, an American version exists of a different flavor.

 The SPOrt™ – The American Approach

-When should you use a pulley protection brace?
+When should you use a pulley splint?

 Practical advice for practical people